What Is A Domain Name?

-This will also affect the organic SEO ranking for your pages.
+This will also affect the SEO results and organic search ranking for your pages.
 Although exact match domains (EMDs) are no longer necessary, your domain name keywords still have the ability to improve your SEO ranking.

 Are you looking for a domain name to define your brand?
 A good domain name can increase your business recognition.